omerbensaadon/user-manual/README.md

-# Omer Bensaadon's Personal User Manual

-**My name is Omer Bensaadon and I am a Product Manager.**
+## My name is Omer Bensaadon and I am a Product Manager.

 As a human, I am an Israeli immigrant who spent most of their formative years in South Florida before heading to the University of Alabama where (fun fact) I graduated 1 credit short of a self-designed Cryptocurrency Minor.